le0booba/Area_Links/README.md

   - Open links in new tabs or a completely new window
   - Position new tabs next to the current tab or at the end
   - Open links in reverse order
-  - Allow simultaneous selection on multiple tabs
 - 🚫 **Advanced Exclusion Filters**: Exclude links from specific domains or URLs containing certain keywords with import/export functionality.
 - ⚙️ **Configurable Tab Limit**: Set a maximum number of tabs to open at once to prevent browser overload (from 1 to 50).
 - 🧠 **Duplicate Prevention**: Option to remember recently opened links to avoid opening the same ones again (stores up to 50 URLs).
-- 🌍 **Multi-Language Support**: Full UI localization in English and Russian with automatic language detection.
+- 🌐 **Multi-Language Support**: Full UI localization in English and Russian with automatic language detection.

 <details>
 <summary><b>User Experience Enhancements</b></summary>